 The Pro Bene Meritis award is the highest honor bestowed by the College of Liberal Arts at The University of Texas at Austin.
 The purpose of the award is to honor individuals who are committed to the liberal arts, who have made outstanding contributions in professional or philanthropic pursuits, or who have participated in service related to the College of Liberal Arts.
 In addition to expressing appreciation to those distinguished individuals so honored, the College of Liberal Arts, through this award, is seeking to heighten public awareness of the critical role played by the liberal arts in education and society today.

 The award is presented annually at a dinner in the spring.
 The alumni, faculty, students and staff of the college take pride in these individuals and the legacy of their character and achievements.

-The nomination period for the 2016 Pro Bene Meritis will open in October.
-Please check back in the fall for more details.
+The nomination period for the 2016 Pro Bene Meritis will open October 1, 2015.
+Please check back at that time for more details.

 On Thursday, April 30, 2015, the College of Liberal Arts awarded the Pro Bene Meritis to three honorees at the Shirley Bird Perry Ballroom in the Texas Union.

 |Peggy Beckham is an alumna of the Plan II Honors Program.
 A lifelong member of the Liberal Arts Advisory Council, she has been a strong supporter of and champion for the Plan II and Liberal Arts Honors Programs.
 Beckham has dedicated much of her life to being an advocate of the arts and humanities, actively serving in various board positions in the Abilene community.|